Welcome to CoreyBruns.com!

 Corey and his two triplet siblings.

 The views on this blog are the sole views of the author, unless otherwise noted.
-This is mainly a blog for personal use, in order to document his discernment journey and the life at Bruté and Marian University.
-This blog consists of a wide assortment of pictures, reflections, postings of activities, and anything else he decides to post.
+This blog was started for personal use, in order to document his discernment journey and the life at Bruté and Marian University.
+It has since developed into a blog consisting of a wide assortment of pictures, reflections, postings of activities, and anything else he decides to post.

 The posts on this site do not represent the Diocese of Owensboro, Bishop Simon Bruté College Seminary, or Saint Meinrad Seminary & School of Theology unless otherwise explicitly stated.

-SOCIAL NETWORK POLICY It is my policy on all of my Social Media pages, that I do not tolerate comments, posts, which exhibit: “racial hatred, religious hatred, demeaning speech toward another commenter, threats, posting of inappropriate materials, links to sites that violate the dignity of the human person, racial/religious slurs, anything anti-Catholic or anti- another Christian group, spam, selling items, and anything else that I deem inappropriate.”
+SOCIAL NETWORK POLICY It is my policy on all of my Social Media pages, that I do not tolerate comments, posts, which exhibit: “racial hatred, religious hatred, demeaning speech toward another commenter, threats, posting of inappropriate materials, links to sites that violate the dignity of the human person, racial/religious slurs, anything anti-Catholic or anti- another Christian group, spam, selling items, adding me to random groups and anything else that I deem inappropriate.”